Menu Close

 Purchasing Power of Ngultrum

 The purchasing power of the Ngultrum, as measured by CPI, stood at Nu.
-51.8 as of January 2026 as compared to December 2012.
+51.7 as of February 2026 as compared to December 2012.
 This means, Nu.
-100 in January 2026 is worth only Nu.
+100 in February 2026 is worth only Nu.
 51.8 at December 2012 prices.
-The Purchasing Power of the Ngultrum has eroded by 3.26 percent in the last year (from January 2025 to January 2026) due to price increases in the economy.
+The Purchasing Power of the Ngultrum has eroded by 5.32 percent in the last year (from February 2025 to February 2026) due to price increases in the economy.

 Loading